borjaMarti/educard/README.md

 They permit the main interface to be clean, adding the required parts for the requested interaction on the fly on top of all the other content.
 When researching how to implement dialogs, I heeded the many [accessibility considerations](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog#accessibility_considerations) raised.
 Because of this, I considered using an already accessibility-centered implementation, [a11y-dialog](https://a11y-dialog.netlify.app/), which has a React version, [React a11y-dialog](https://github.com/KittyGiraudel/react-a11y-dialog).
 The problem is that this version relies on [React portals](https://react.dev/reference/react-dom/createPortal), which require further configuration because of Next.js.

 Then I came across the native [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) element.
 Just at the start of 2022, it had achieved support in all major browsers, now having a [>90 percent of usage](https://caniuse.com/dialog) across browser versions.
 After reading various articles supporting the adoption of the native element over custom-made solutions, such as [this one](https://www.scottohara.me/blog/2023/01/26/use-the-dialog-element.html) by Scott O'Hara, a prominent voice in the accessibility community, I decided to build my component with it.
-[This tutorial](https://dev.to/link2twenty/react-using-native-dialogs-to-make-a-modal-popup-4b25) was positively helpful for implementing some missing functionality (namely, closing the modal on backdrop click).
+It was a breeze because the native element already incorporates the logic to handle most of the functionality.
+[This tutorial](https://dev.to/link2twenty/react-using-native-dialogs-to-make-a-modal-popup-4b25) was positively helpful for implementing some missing actions (namely, closing modals on backdrop click).

-- React context provider

 ### Continued Development